TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Project Proposal Specifications.md

 ### Personnel - Aaron

-The team has a strong foundation in analyzing electrical circuits as well as programming.
-However, to meet the goal of designing an induction coil controller to heat a circular heating element, the team will need to possess the following additional skills:
+The team has a strong foundation in analyzing electrical circuits and programming.
+However, to meet the goal of designing an induction coil controller to heat a circular heating element, our team will need to possess the following additional skills:

  - Circuit Design
  - AutoCAD Electrical